 To start this analysis the first task is to determine how much they are, as we have blogged many many times before, determining the actual purchase price of any item of military equipment from open-source information is an almost impossible task.
 Quoted figures are often out of date, subject to exchange rate fluctuation and usually do not include all those ‘optional extras’ like an initial logistics and spares facility, training equipment, contractorised support arrangements and country-specific equipment like defensive aids or radios.

 The industrial benefits are usually conveniently dismissed, when equipment is designed and made in the UK the value of income tax, corporation tax, VAT and other revenue for the government is considerable.
 Typhoon not only supports BAe and Rolls Royce but a significant supply chain as well, these organisations pay corporation tax, national insurance, buy photocopiers, make telephone calls and lots of other economic activity.

-Technology spin offs and export sales also contribute to a wider economic benefit of indigenous purchase.
+Technology spin-offs and export sales also contribute to a wider economic benefit of the indigenous purchase.

 The Dominican Republic purchased 8 for approximately $93million, and Ecuador is planning to get 24 for $280.
 This works out at between $12 million and $15 million each, in their basic form, if we average these out the price comes in at £8.5million, somewhat off the £5m quoted in the Times.
 That price will be inflated even more once UK specific defensive aids and other equipment is fitted.